 A large ring on the end of the grip – in the tradition of Bird and Trout knives – allows for a lanyard or storing the knife on a hook.

-The last run of Steakout! knives are up in my webshop for sale now.
-I am selling them only in sets of two knives with your choice of Natural finished or Fire Anodized Titanium grips.
+The last run of Steakout! knives are up in my webshop and almost sold out.
+I am selling them only in sets of two.
 Click on my shop for more pics, prices and to place your order.

 steel type: 1.4116 Cutlery Stainless